mozilla/chromeless/packages/jetpack-core/docs/securable-module.md

-The <tt>securable-module</tt> module allows for the recursive loading and sandboxing of CommonJS modules (formerly called SecurableModules).
+The <tt>securable-module</tt> module allows for the recursive loading and sandboxing of [CommonJS Modules] (formerly called SecurableModules).
 This allows, for instance, the creation of "mini platforms" that manage the sandboxed evaluation of code.